Write a little about yourself. Just a paragraph will do.

 Netflix and takeout, or getting your party on — how do you let loose?

-something interesting.
-My best Friday nights combine at least two
+My best Friday nights include at least two items from that set.

 The most private thing I’m willing to admit